mdssjc/mds/arquitetura/gof.md

 Do GoF:
 > _Ensure a class only has one instance, and provide a global point of access to it._

+Características:

+* Pode ser substituído pelo Dependency Injection.
+* DoubleCheckSingleton é um anti-pattern.
+* Objetos podem ser mutáveis.
+* Benefícios:
+  - cross platform;
+  - applicable to any class;
+  - can be created through derivation; and
+  - lazy evaluation.
+* Custos:
+  - destruction is undefined;
+  - not inherited;
+  - efficiency; and
+  - nontransparent.

 ### Estrutural